polyfy/polylith/readme.md

 ```

 This can be handy if you want to group the functions and not put everyone in one place.
-It can also be a signal that it's time to split up the component into several components!
+If you feel the need to split up the interface, it could also be a signal that it's time to
+split the component into several components!

-Code that uses an interface like this can look something like this:
+Code that uses an interface like this might look something like this:
 ```clojure
 (ns dev.lisa
   (:require [se.example.util.interface.time :as time]))